Using Custom Domains

 Instead of using the codeberg.page

-Domain, you can also purchase your own domain from your internet service provider of your choice and configure it to serve content from Codeberg Page.
+domain, you can also purchase your own domain from a domain registrar of your choice and configure it to serve content from Codeberg Pages.

 For custom domains, two things are required:

 file in the repository and branch where your files reside which you want to publish via Codeberg Pages.
-The file should contain a list of all domains that shall be usable to access that repository, according to the following rules:- One domain per line, you can leave lines empty and comment out lines with
+The file should contain a list of all domains that shall be usable to access that repository, according to the following rules:

 #

-and it cannot just server all domains in the world.
-So to find out if the server is responsible foryourdomain.com
+and it cannot just serve all domains in the world.
+So to find out if the server is responsible for yourdomain.com

 file and your content.

-There are several ways on how DNS records for your website can be setup in order to tell the Pages server your repository location.
-For all of the options it is important, that the Pages server knows where to look for the .domains
+There are several ways DNS records for your website can be setup in order to tell the Pages server your repository location.
+For all of the options it is important that the Pages server knows where to look for the .domains

 file and your content.
-Depening on from where you want to serve your files, there is a naming scheme for the domain:
+Depending on from where you want to serve your files, there is a naming scheme for the domain:

 Domain Scheme | Pages URL | |